J0NTrollston/ADS-EKV2.6-Model/EKV_Models/README.md

 # Advanced Design System (ADS) EKV v2.6 Model Tutorial
 This tutorial will serve as an introduction to implementing the EKV v2.6 Model into ADS.
-We will be using the CMOS 0.5um Parameter Set found on the EFPL website.[^1]
+We will be using the CMOS 0.5um Parameter Set found on the EFPL website.[^1] If you would like to follow this process through a video instead, it will be available on [YouTube](https://youtu.be/hbRe1-M6-X4).

 ## Table of Contents